5jt/dyalog-cookbook/README.md

 `manuscript/`
 : files from which the chapters (read: HTML5 files) are generated.
 `HTML/`
-: Contains the book as HTML files, each representing a single chapter.
+: Contains the book as HTML files, each representing a single chapter or appendix.
 There is also one file that comprises all chapters in a single document for searching and printing purposes.

 `texts/`
 : sample texts in various alphabets.
 This is used as input in some chapters.